07 December 2019

 New York

 [Below is a collection of letters to the editor of New York magazine from three different issues, 24 April, 1 May, and 8 May 1989.
 As you’ll read, some were in opposition to Simon’s writing while others were in support of his ideas.
-The first letter is the one Colleen Dewhurst (1924-91), the well-known actress who served as president of the stage actors’ union, the Actors’ Equity Association, from 1985 to 1991; that letter has been cited and quoted from several times in this post.
+The first letter is the one written by Colleen Dewhurst (1924-91), the well-known actress who served as president of the stage actors’ union, the Actors’ Equity Association, from 1985 to 1991; that letter has been cited and quoted from several times in this post.
 Following Dewhurst’s letter is the response from New York editor and publisher Edward Kosner (b.
 1937), also often cited in this collection.]

 24 April 1989